ThatayotlheDinona/Market-Analysis-sales-data/README.md

 * #### DATA EXPLORATION
   Data exploration techinques were employed which involves descriptive statistics to provide summary statistics(mean, mode, median, quartiles,standard deviation,etc) to have a rough understanding of the data before diving deep into earthing insights.
 Histograms, boxplot/whisker, kernel density were of use to help with identifying outliers,patterns and trends in the dataset.
 ![heatmap summary stat](https://github.com/user-attachments/assets/d9b9fd11-f6b7-4373-b51b-0f09b4b8575a)
+The density distribution of customer ratings shows a single peak around a rating of 7, suggesting that this is the most common rating.
+The curve is relatively wide, indicating a high variability in customer ratings.
 ![ratings ditribution](https://github.com/user-attachments/assets/18050c59-0edf-4a36-8e6d-262edd1b5cb3)